SkoolNotes/Taproot/2020HIST201/KBhHIST201Kissinger.md

 #disorganized

 * European balance of power system emerged after medieval collapse
-* Development into model of "universality" => one emperor, one hurch
+* Development into model of "universality" => one emperor, one church
-    * If the Holy Roman Emperor were to actually succeed,
+* If the Holy Roman Emperor were to actually succeed, all of Europe would become auxillaries to it
-        *
+    * So, why no central control?
+        * Lack of transportation and communication systems made tying largue c